fission/docs.fission.io/docs/content/en/docs/observability/linkerd.md

 ![Linkerd before mesh](../assets/linkerd-before.png)

-# Inject sidecar into deployment
+## Inject sidecar into deployments

-Linkerd injects a side car proxy to add the deployment to it's data plane
+Linkerd injects a side car proxy to add the deployment to it's data plane.
+We can do this at namespace level so that all deployments in a namespace are meshed.

 ```
 kubectl get -n  fission-function deploy -o yaml \